HamedFarahani89/Statistical-methods-and-Quantitative-finance/README.md

 ### Ornstein–Uhlenbeck process:

 In this Jupyter notebook, I used the Monte Carlo method to simulate Ornstein–Uhlenbeck process to reproduce the intutive Wikipedia plot for 4 O-U process.

+### Kramers−Moyal coefficients:

+In this Jupyter notebook, we demonstrate how to find and visualize the Kramers-Moyal coefficients for the Ornstein-Uhlenbeck process.